TIERS/uwb-graph-rigidity-ros/README.md

 - UWB ranging is possible between any pair of robots (default topics are `/uwb/ranging/{{ robot_one_hostname }}/{{ robot_two_hostname }}`).
 - If not all UWB transceivers are on the same horizontal plane, then the relative altitude is also available (by default measured with TFmini lidar and available on topic `/{{ robot_hostname }}/tfmini_ros_node/range`).
 - Ground robots are equipped with 3D lidars and able to rotate and detect the UAVs (by default lidar data is published to topic `\{{ robot_hostname }}/lslidar/scan`)
+- Ground robots with limited-FoV Livox lidars publish `\{{ robot_hostname }}/livox/lidar)
-- Robots share a common global orientation frame (e.g., from a magnetometer)
+- Robots share a common global orientation frame (e.g., from a magnetometer).
+In practice this can be achieved by initializing all robots with the VIO camera looking in the same direction.

 ## Installation